pbxgit/CineXP/README.md

 *   **Frontend:**
     *   **HTML5:** Semantic and clean structure.
-    *   **CSS3:** Advanced features including Grid, Flexbox, custom properties, transitions, and animations.
+    *   **CSS3:** Advanced features including Grid, Flexbox, custom properties, transitions, and sophisticated animations.
     *   **Vanilla JavaScript (ES6+):** All DOM manipulation, API fetching, and application logic are handled with modern, dependency-free JavaScript.

 *   **Backend (Serverless):**
-    *   **Netlify Functions:** A serverless Node.js environment is used to securely handle all API requests to TMDb, protecting the API key from being exposed on the client-side.
+    *   **Netlify Functions:** A serverless Node.js environment is used to securely handle all API requests, protecting sensitive API keys from being exposed on the client-side.

-*   **API:**
+*   **APIs & Services:**
-    *   **The Movie Database (TMDb):** Used as the source for all movie, TV show, cast, and image data.
+    *   **The Movie Database (TMDb):** The primary source for all movie, TV show, cast, and image data.
+    *   **Google Gemini:** Powers the AI Vibe Check and the intelligent AI Discovery search feature.
+    *   **Videasy:** Provides the robust, embeddable player for all video content.

 *   **Deployment:**
     *   **GitHub & Netlify:** The project is hosted on Netlify and continuously deployed from a GitHub repository, enabling instant updates on every `git push`.

 ## Project Structure

-The file structure is organized for clarity and separation of concerns.
+The file structure is organized for clarity and separation of concerns, with dedicated serverless functions for each API task.

 ```
 .